danlunt1976/UM_Bristol/Cloud.md

 If website goes down:
 `sudo reboot`
 or, via ovh webpages.
 Either way, it should restart the docker

+#### install certbot and obtain SSL certificate

+We really don't want to use HTTP, but the more secure HTTPS.
+For this, we need a SSL certificate for our nginx server config so that the user's browser can trust the connection.
+Easiest is to use certbot to automatically get this certificate:

 `sudo apt install -y certbot python3-certbot-nginx`